deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 .. .. note::
 ..
 Because the objects in python are passed by reference, we were able to
 ..     modify the ``C13A`` and ``C13B`` Site objects without having to reassemble
-..     the spin-system or method objects.
+..     the spin system or method objects.

 Modifying the rotor frequency of the method
 *******************************************